Shamiran Mako

 Assistant Professor of International Relations

-Shamiran Mako is an assistant professor of international relations at the Pardee School of Global Studies at Boston University.
+Shamiran Mako is an Assistant Professor of international relations and political science at the Pardee School of Global Studies at Boston University.
 She is also a member of the Graduate Faculty at the Political Science Department at Boston University.
-Her research and teaching interests lie at the intersection of international relations and comparative politics of the Middle East with a substantive emphasis on foreign intervention, ethnic conflict, political violence in divided societies, and institutions and statebuilding.
-Her research explores the historical and contemporary drivers of inter and intra-state conflicts that produce weak and fragile states across the MENA region.
-She is the author of After the Uprisings: Progress and Stagnation in the Middle East and North Africa, with Valentine Moghadam (forthcoming June 2021).
+Her research and teaching focus on the international relations of the Middle East with a substantive emphasis on the politics of state formation and colonial legacies, ethnic politics, governance in divided societies, institutions and post-conflict statebuilding.

 Read more about Shamiran Mako’s work and her latest publications on her personal website.